odpi/tsc/meetings/2020-04-08-ODPi-TSC-Meeting-Notes.md

 * Project updates

   * OpenDS4All - Andre
+     * Working to increase publicity and community growth
   * ODPi BI & AI - Cupid
+     * SAS, DataBricks, Snowflake, Microstrategy, Microsoft,...
+     * Divide into 2 parts
+       * Create and publish specification - get feedback
+       * Develop implementation
+     * Fewer responses than for the whitepaper because of its more practical nature.
   * ODPi Egeria - Mandy
      * Release 1.6 in final stages of CI/CD pipeline.
 No current problems.
      * Events